AreaLayer/FireBolt/CONTRIBUTING.md

 - If you have some idea in add new feature make PR
 - We not will accept integration with shitcoins or altcoins, any PR will be closed and declined
 - We not will support layer or sidechains via PR
+- We not will support Fedimint integration via PR